agrifooddatacanada/OCA_training_pathway/deposit_schema.md

 For **minor updates** (like correcting typos) we recommend that you use the replacement feature of the Repository.
 * Use the Replace function.
 This replaces the file in the record and versions the record.
 * Previous versions of the file are still accessible using the Versions tab in the record.
-* Remember to change the SAID identifier which should be included in your title.

 For **major updates** we recommend that you create another DOI and deposit the updated schema there.
-Add the citation (including DOI and SAID) to the original version of the schema into the ‘Related Datasets’ field in the record metadata.
+Add the citation (including DOI) to the original version of the schema into the ‘Related Datasets’ field in the record metadata.

 ## OCA Repository